Douglas MacArthur High School (San Antonio): Extracurricular activities

 MacArthur hosted the first Texas French Symposium in 1964, and subsequently in 1965, 1966, 1970, 1971, 1974 and 1995.

 Since its establishment in 1968, the MacArthur Blue Guard (MBG) varsity level armed drill team has continually represented MacArthur's Army Junior Reserve Officers Training Corps (J.R.O.T.C.).
 Battalion and MacArthur High School with military excellence and precision in U.S. Army platoon drill and exhibition.
-Since the mid-1980's, MBG has achieved best in State status, to include best armed drill team in the nation at the drill team championships in Daytona Beach, FL in 1990.
-In addition to the Blue Guard, MacArthur High School's varsity Color Guard is made up of 4 members (U.S. Flag, Texas Flag, U.S. Flag Guard and Texas Flag Guard) of the MBG and would present those colors at all home football games as well as compete in competition around the state.
+Since the mid-1980's, MBG has achieved best in state status, to include best armed drill team in the nation at the drill team championships in Daytona Beach, Florida in 1990.
+In addition to the Blue Guard, MacArthur High School's varsity Color Guard is made up of four members (U.S. Flag, Texas Flag, U.S. Flag Guard and Texas Flag Guard) of the MBG and would present those colors at all home football games as well as compete in competition around the state.

 MacArthur's football team has made one appearance in the UIL State 5A Championship game in 1998.
-MacArthur had lost on December 12 to Katy High School 14–6.
+MacArthur had lost on December 12 to Katy High School, 14–6.
 However, Katy's win was forfeited for using an ineligible student during the regular season.
 Given hours to prepare, MacArthur played in the state title game but lost to Midland Lee 54–0.

 MacArthur's baseball team reached the state finals in 1966 in Class 4A, the largest classification at the time.
 It lost to the Freeport Brazosport Exporters, 6–1.
 And again in 1987, the baseball team reached the state finals in the UIL Class 5A category, losing to Abilene Cooper, 13–3.